 Langley Park’s most notable pub is the Langley Park Hotel in Front Street which has a former handball court to the rear.
 Handball, also called ‘fives’ was a game resembling squash that was popular with the miners.
 It was played with bare hands, without a racket.

 Quebec Street, to the west, is the home to All Saints church which includes a tomb of an unknown soldier.
 In May 1942, a Langley Park couple received news that their son, Private William (Billy) Bolton had died in action during the Second World World War.

 His body was returned home and his funeral held at Langley Park church.
 Two weeks later, Billy pulled up in a motorcycle outside his parent’s house.
 The identity of the soldier buried in the churchyard is not known but inscribed:

 “A soldier of the 1939-45 war.

 Known Unto God”

-A Langley Park lad called Robert Robson who was born at nearby Sacriston but whose family moved to Langley Park when he was a baby once had the honour of playing the bugle at the grave of this unknown soldier in a commemoration ceremony.
+A Langley Park lad called Robert Robson, born at nearby Sacriston, whose family moved to Langley Park when he was a baby once had the honour of playing the bugle at the grave of this unknown soldier in a commemoration ceremony.
 Robson, who was then seventeen, had been taught by a member of the local colliery band.

-This Bobby Robson (1933-2009) or Sir Bobby Robson as he would become, was of course a keen and talented footballer who played for Langley Park Juniors before signing for Fulham in 1950.
-He later became a successful football manager of Ipswich Town, PSV Eindhoven, Barcelona, Newcastle United and England.
+Bobby Robson (1933-2009) or Sir Bobby Robson as he would become, was of course a keen and talented footballer who played for Langley Park Juniors before signing for Fulham in 1950.
+He later became a successful football manager, managing Ipswich Town, PSV Eindhoven, Barcelona, Newcastle United and England.

-On the south side of Langley Park roads rise steeply to the adjoining village of Hill Top.
-This place was described in the 19th century as principally occupied by tailors and tradesmen employed by Ushaw College students.
-The college is about half a mile to the south.
+On the south side of Langley Park, roads rise steeply to the adjoining village of Hill Top.
+This place was described in the nineteenth century as “principally occupied by tailors and tradesmen employed by Ushaw College students”.
+The former college is about half a mile to the south.